Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Multiple Historical Prices

-Therefore, when $\delta \gtrsim T^{-\frac{1}{4}}$ and $\sigma$ is fixed, the optimal regret exhibits different decaying patterns when $n$ is in different ranges; see also in Figure \ref{figure3}.
-When $\sigma$ gradually increases, depending on its magnitude compared with $\delta$, the number of phases of the optimal regret also experiences the change from four phases to two phases, and the entire patterns of the phase transitions of the optimal regret also change accordingly.

 Corollary \ref{corollary-multiple-optimal regret} also reveals a generalized inverse-square law.
-Specifically, the optimal regret is inversely proportional to the square of both $\delta$ and $\sigma$, which quantifies the effect of the location and dispersion of the offline data set on the optimal regret.
-The intuition for the dependency of the optimal regret on $\delta$ is similar to the single-historical-price setting.
-For the dependency of the optimal regret on $\sigma$, as the historical prices become more dispersive, i.e., $\sigma$ increases, it is intuitive that the seller has more information about the unknown demand parameters before she starts online learning, and hence will incur smaller regret loss.
-In particular, when the sample variance of the historical prices $n\sigma^2$ is of the order $T\log T$, the regret loss for the online learning process becomes a constant.
+Specifically, the optimal regret is inversely proportional to the square of both $\delta$ and $\sigma$, which quantifies the effect of the location and dispersion of the offline data on the optimal regret.
+The intuition for the dependence of the optimal regret on $\delta$ is similar to the single-historical-price setting.
+For the dependence of the optimal regret on $\sigma$, as the historical prices become more dispersive, i.e., $\sigma$ increases, the seller can obtain a more accurate estimate for the unknown demand parameter from offline regression, which helps to further reduce the optimal regret of the online learning process.